Here at UBC, we strive to build an inclusive community that welcomes people of all genders and sexual identities.

 CiTR’s Gender Empowerment Collective

-CiTR’s Gender Empowerment Collective is a group of folks who host a radio show called Babe Waves.
+CiTR’s Gender Empowerment Collective is a group of folks who host a radio show called Intersections (as well as the previous show Babe Waves).
 At CiTR 101.9FM, UBC’s on-campus radio station, the Gender Empowerment Collective aims to uplift voices, issues, concerns, and experiences of women, transgender, intersex, Two-Spirit, genderqueer, gender non-conforming, non-binary, and genderfluid folks and allies.
 No radio experience is required and all are welcome to join.